vendia/blog/posts/2021-01-29-getting-started-with-vendia-share.md

 multi-party apps that developers are used to getting from centralized databases and single-owner cloud services.
 With Vendia Share, anyone who can write a JSON Schema can create a distributed application with powerful cloud function data triggers in under 10 minutes.
-That’s a huge step forward for application developers who often struggle with the challenges of spanning different regions, multiple accounts, and cross-organizational interfaces.
+That's a huge step forward for application developers who often struggle with the challenges of spanning different regions, multiple accounts, and cross-organizational interfaces.
 The heavy lift of synchronizing and replicating data, maintaining an immutable and tamperproof ledger, and ensuring trustworthy updates (even among distrustful partners) all comes ready to use "out of the box".

-Vendia Share doesn’t just make it easy to share...it also makes it easy to integrate with your existing systems.
-Have data in Amazon SQS that you’d like to ingest, want to hook up mobile users with social identity providers, or need to send update events to an AWS Lambda function?
-We have you covered with code-free integrations - just issue a GraphQL update to your settings and you’re off to the races.
+Vendia Share doesn't just make it easy to share...it also makes it easy to integrate with your existing systems.
+Have data in Amazon SQS that you'd like to ingest, want to hook up mobile users with social identity providers, or need to send update events to an AWS Lambda function?
+We have you covered with code-free integrations - just issue a GraphQL update to your settings and you're off to the races.

-There’s a lot more to learn and explore - and for you to teach us!
+There's a lot more to learn and explore - and for you to teach us!
 One of the reasons to open our platform up is to get feedback and learning during this Developer Preview phase that will make our GA product even better.
 Tell us what you think, and help us improve!